Depression during pregnancy

 How is depression treated during pregnancy?

 It’s best if a team of providers treats your depression during pregnancy.
 These providers can work together to make sure you and your baby get the best care.
-They may include:
+Your providers may be:

 - Your prenatal care provider.
-This is the person who gives you medical care during pregnancy.
+This is the provider who gives you medical care during pregnancy.

 Depression can be treated in several ways.
-You and your providers may decide to use a combination of treatments instead of just one:
+You and your providers may decide to use a combination of treatments instead of just one.
+Treatment can include:

 - Support groups.
 These are groups of people who meet together or go online to share their feelings and experiences about certain topics.
 Ask your provider or counselor to help you find a support group.